wonkatin/express-apis-omdb/readme.md

 middleware -- possible to touch on with 404 page bonus?

 steps (we do)
+checkout omdb:
+* get omdb api keys
+* hit omdb in postman
+* look at api docs for imbd search query
+* get the id from a search and rehit the api with it checkout axios:
 * create testOMDB.js
 * npm i axios
 * hit the api endpoint